magxTz/makonLib/README.md

 which where then used for acaademic purposes

 # development
-the app was developed using pyqt (a python cpp wrapper for the QT) and python
+the app was developed using pyqt (a comprehensive set of Python bindings for Qt) and python

 # usage
 consider this for learning purpose because it has no subsequent use,